ajs17/memills/content/people/mills-edward-hallock-1819-family/mills/qpl-portraits.md

 ---
-title: "Mills Portraits"
+title: "The Mills of Buffalo"
 date: "2022-07-02"
 ---

+I am skeptical about a connection between the Mills of Buffalo and the Long Island/Queens/etc. Mills, but I have not examined this closely yet, and perhaps Reverend Samuel Mills discovered a connection, or was investigating it.
+This section contains nine portraits and has historical information on Robert Mills.

+<!--more-->

-These images were digitally scanned by Queens Public Library archives Jun 2022 from print photographs in their collection, The Mills Family of Jamaica and Mills Pond, Long Island, Archives at Queens Library, Queens Borough Public Library.
+The following portraits were digitally scanned by Queens Public Library archives Jun 2022 from print photographs in their collection, The Mills Family of Jamaica and Mills Pond, Long Island, Archives at Queens Library, Queens Borough Public Library.
 The backs of photographs were also scanned and are shown beside the fronts.

-<!--more-->

 <div class="cols">
 {{% fig "portraits/QPL/m020-0907-040-001-0" "350" "img,link" /%}}